ShumailaAhmed/AI-Workshop/README.md

 training_dataset = datasets.ImageFolder('ants_and_bees/train', transform=transform_train)
 validation_dataset = datasets.ImageFolder('ants_and_bees/val', transform=transform)
 ```
-The data set loader makes use of folder structure to assign classes. it will assign class 0 to ands and 1 to bees.
+The data set loader makes use of folder structure to assign classes. it will assign classes 0 to ants and 1 to bees.

 ```
 print(len(training_dataset))